 - Hemp oil and CBD oil have different properties and affect the body in different ways.
-Since hemp oil is made from seeds where there is almost no CBD, and CBD oil is from other parts of plants, which leads to different properties of these oils.
+Since hemp oil is made from seeds with almost no CBD, CBD oil is from other parts of plants, which leads to different properties of these oils.

 What is better to use for pain relief, CBD oil vs. hemp oil?

 - CBD oil So CBD oil copes with the relief function of chronic pain.
 Still, according to studies, CBD oil has a positive effect on the relief of chronic pain.
 Hemp oil contains many antioxidants, omega-6, and omega-3 fatty acids, which positively affect the body.